snissn/back-goes-backwards/outline.md

 - **Self-Assessment**

-  - **Identifying Imbalances**
+  - **IdentifYing Imbalances**
     - Noting areas of tension or weakness.
   - **Adjusting Practice**
-    - Modifying poses to address personal needs.
+    - ModifYing poses to address personal needs.

 ### **18.7 Working with Instructors**